-4.2 Solar Photovoltaic District (SPD)
+4.2 - Solar Photovoltaic District (SPD)

 The Solar Photovoltaic District (SPD) is established as an overlay district.
 The District includes all of the Westhampton capped landfill location.
-The District is to be used for large-scale and medium-scale solar installations.
+The District is to be used for Large Scale or Medium Scale solar installations.
 A map of the SPD is on file with the Town Clerk.